Tribute to a Bus: Reception

 Heather Phares of The Michigan Daily wrote in 1995 that the album's "stripped-down, fuzzed-out soundscapes are both dreamy and energetic...[and that] the Dye's approach to rock remains both fresh and poppy."
 Writing for The Stanford Daily the same year, Arnold Pan praised the album's "head-rush" and "fierce wall o' noise" sound, and particularly Büttrich's guitar work, which he described as "letting his instrument drone on — loud or quiet — then slipping the overdrive into new and captivating directions."

 Track listing

 All songs were written by 18th Dye.
-Bassist Heike Rädeker provides backing vocals on a number of tracks, and lead on "Poolhouse Blue".
+Bassist Heike Rädeker provides backing vocals on a number of tracks and lead on "Poolhouse Blue".

-The cover art features a photograph of the band members against a deep green background, with the band name in large rounded lower case type.
-The song titles are listed, also in lower case, along the left hand side of the front cover.
+The cover art features a photograph of the band members against a deep green background, with the band name in large rounded lowercase type.
+The song titles are listed, also in lowercase, along the left-hand side of the front cover.
 The inner sleeves contain the song lyrics.